 What if I already have health insurance?

 If you already have coverage through your employer or directly through an insurance provider but are eligible for lower premiums, you can switch to MNsure.
-But you may not qualify for tax credits if you opt out of your employer’s plan — unless those premiums exceed a certain portion of your household income.
+But you may need to wait until open enrollment, and you may not qualify for tax credits if you opt out of your employer’s plan — unless those premiums exceed a certain portion of your household income.
 The premiums would need to be more than 9.83 percent of your household income for individual coverage.

 Will I need to get a new doctor?

 That depends.
 Major insurance providers — including BlueCross BlueShield Minnesota, Health Partners, Medica, Quarts and UCare — offer MNsure plans, but not all doctors accept them.
 Before you select a plan, you may want to check to see if your doctor is in the insurance company's network or contact the insurance company to learn more about in-network vs. out-of-network providers and what that means for you and your costs.

 Will my family members qualify for the same health plan that I do?

 Most families can enroll in the same plan.
 But in some cases, the needs of family members may vary — and so might their access to subsidies.
 If you're not sure what makes the most sense for your family, MNsure encourages you to contact a broker for guidance.

 This guide, originally published on May 25, was updated on Oct.
 1 to include information about open enrollment and COBRA.